-More fluids.
+- More fluids.
 Dehydration decreases blood volume, causing blood pressure to drop.
 Staying hydrated is especially important when exercising.

-> - Foods high in vitamin B-12.
-Too little vitamin B-12 can lead to anemia, which can cause low blood pressure.
-Foods high in B-12 include eggs, fortified cereals, and beef.
+- Foods high in vitamin B-12.
+Too little vitamin B-12 can lead to a certain type of anemia, which can cause low blood pressure and fatigue.
+Foods high in B-12 include eggs, fortified cereals, animal meats, and nutritional yeast.

-> - Foods high in folate.
-Too little folate can have the same effect as too little vitamin B-12.
+- Foods high in folate.
+Too little folate can also contribute to anemia.
 Examples of folate-rich foods include asparagus, beans, lentils, citrus fruits, leafy greens, eggs, and liver.

-> - Salt.
+- Salt.
 Salty foods can increase blood pressure.
-Try eating canned soup, smoked fish, cottage cheese, and olives.
+Try eating canned soup, smoked fish, cottage cheese, pickled items, and olives.

-> - Caffeine.
+- Caffeine.
 Coffee and caffeinated tea may temporarily spike blood pressure by stimulating the cardiovascular system and boosting your heart rate.

->

-> Talk to your doctor or a dietitian about the foods you should scratch off your shopping list and those you should eat in moderation.
+Talk to your healthcare provider or a dietitian about healthy foods to include on your shopping list.
 There are ways you can modify daily behaviors that may help as well.

->

-> Here are a few other changes you can make to your diet to raise your blood pressure:
+Here are a few other changes you can make to your diet to help raise your blood pressure:

->

-> - Eat small meals more frequently.
+- Eat small meals more frequently.
 Large meals may cause more dramatic drops in blood pressure, as your body works harder to digest larger meals.

-> - Drink more water and limit alcohol.
+- Drink more water and limit alcohol.
 Dehydration lowers blood pressure.

-> - Avoiding spending long amounts of time in saunas, hot tubs, and steam rooms.
+- Avoiding spending long amounts of time in saunas, hot tubs, and steam rooms which can cause dehydration.

-> - Change body positions (such as standing up) slowly.
+- Change body positions (such as standing up) slowly.

-> - Avoid prolonged bed rest.
+- Avoid prolonged bed rest.

-> - Wear compression stockings, which help blood move back upward from your legs and feet.
+- Wear compression stockings, which help blood move back upward from your legs and feet.
 You can purchase them online.

->

-> A drop in blood pressure is common during the first 24 weeks of pregnancy.
+A drop in blood pressure is common during the first 24 weeks of pregnancy.
 The circulatory system starts to expand, and hormonal changes cause your blood vessels to dilate.